wallacemaxters/blade-headless-ui/README.md

 This configuration file is used to define the styling classes for each Bless UI component.
 For example, if you want to modify the classes of the `ui::button` component, you must modify the `"button"` key defined in `config/bless-ui.php`

 Following this example, the `"base"` key inside `"button"` modifies the main style of `ui::button`.
-However, if you want to define optional styles, you must define them within the `"themes"` key.
+However, if you want to define optional styles, you must define them within the `"variants"` key.
-When you define something in `"themes"`, you can apply these styles through the `theme` property when using `ui::button`.
+When you define something in `"variants"`, you can apply these styles through the `variant` property when using `ui::button`.

 Example: